-Due to the Covid-19 pandemic, the UK based firm was
+Due to the Covid-19 pandemic, the UK based firm was unable to manufacture and supply the modification kit to the IAF before September 2020 for system integration and testing.

 Seeing the delay and an unprecedented locust attack across states, the IAF decided to develop the pesticide spraying kit.